 - 1. Is this deliverable intended for one or multiple audiences?
 Who are these audiences? - 2.
 Will leadership in the DOHMH or other organizations in NYC government be reading this deliverable or using this deliverable in their briefings or for forming other reports? - 3.
-If the deliverable is intended for the healthcare provider community, how can we make this deliverable useful for that community, and how can it be useful for various staff in healthcare facilities (i.e., clinical vs. non-clinical staff)? - 4.
+If the deliverable is intended for a specific audience or community, how can we make this deliverable useful for that community? - 4.
 How would we tailor the language and format of this deliverable so it can be posted on various websites (e.g., ASPR TRACIE, NYC Provider Page)?